pleayo/covid/narratives/covid_AusNZ.md

 authorLinks:
   - https://www.linkedin.com/in/pleayo/
   - https://www.linkedin.com/in/andrew-winnington-74996232/
-affiliations: "Precision Medicine International Ltd, Auckland, New Zealand, Precision Medicine International Ltd, Auckland, New Zealand"
+affiliations: "Precision Medicine International Ltd, Auckland, New Zealand"
 translators:
 translatorLinks:
 license: "CC-BY"
 licenseLink: "https://creativecommons.org/licenses/by/4.0/"
 dataset: "https://nextstrain.org/ncov/oceania?c=location&dmin=2019-12-25"

 abstract: "This report uses publicly shared phylogenetic data to track the spread of COVID-19 in Australia and New Zealand.
-We attempt to analyse the genetic mutations within Oceania and predict how this affect epidemiology and severity of diseases."
+We attempt to analyse the genetic mutations within Oceania and predict how this will affect epidemiology and severity of diseases."
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->